ludvigak/SE_unified/README.md

 ## Notes on fast Gaussian gridding

-    1) Common mex wrappers are included, compiled from application makefiles (above) or from the matlab verification tests found in 'Xp_matlab_impl'
+1. Common mex wrappers are included, compiled from application makefiles (above) or from the matlab verification tests found in 'Xp_matlab_impl'

-    2) Stand-alone C test code found in 'testing', useful for debugging and checking for memory leaks.
+2. Stand-alone C test code found in 'testing', useful for debugging and checking for memory leaks.

-    3) The FGG C-code contains comments that are meant to be helpful.
+3. The FGG C-code contains comments that are meant to be helpful.

-    4) By default, manually implemented SSE2 implementations are ENABLED, see comments in SE_fgg.c
+4. By default, manually implemented SSE2 implementations are ENABLED, see comments in SE_fgg.c

-    5) There are remnants of OpenMP parallelization to be found throughout.
+5. There are remnants of OpenMP parallelization to be found throughout.
   It is easy to add appropriate work-sharing loop directives, particularly in the from-grid part.
 The most mature OpenMP can be found in the original SE2P implementation (not in this package)

+## License
+This package is released under the MIT License, see the [LICENSE](./LICENSE) file for details.